grafana/agent/docs/sources/flow/reference/cli/run.md

 supports the default set of providers available in go-discover and registers the `k8s` provider on top.

-If either the key or the value in a pair contains a space, a backslash, or double quotes, then it must be quoted with double quotes.
+If either the key or the value in a tuple pair contains a space, a backslash or double quotes, then it must be quoted with double quotes.
 Within this quoted string, the backslash can be used to escape double quotes or the backslash itself.

+The `--cluster.rejoin-interval` flag defines how often each node should rediscover peers based on the contents of the `--cluster.join-addresses` and `--cluster.discover-peers` flags and try to rejoin them.
+This operation is useful for addressing split-brain issues if the initial bootstrap is unsuccessful and for making clustering easier to manage in dynamic environments.
+To disable this behavior, set the `--cluster.rejoin-interval` flag to `"0s"`.

 Discovering peers using the `--cluster.join-addresses` and `--cluster.discover-peers` flags only happens on startup; after that, cluster